Contact Us

 Warning

-With the connection type UDP it is unable to receive data back from PIXERA
+With the connection type UDP and OSC it is unable to receive data back from PIXERA

 1. For testing out and demonstrating the UDP connection we are using the “Hercules SETUP utility” which you can download via this link.